-by Dan Eden for Viewzone
+by Gary Vey for Viewzone

 When I first sat down to research this story, I thought that America had no real enemy capable of using an Electro-Magnetic Pulse (EMP) weapon.
 It seemed like something out of a science fiction movie.
 Sure, I know that the Sun can cause this type of energy burst, but could a nation develop such a horrific weapon?
 Wow, was I naive.
 The military already have electromagnetic missiles that cover local targets.
 That's not what we're talking about here.

 A weaponized EMP (bomb) is made to detonate high in the atmosphere.
 I'm talking hundreds of miles up there.
 It's possible to use an ordinary nuclear bomb for this.
 It's very low tech.
 The explosion releases certain energies that spread out and radiate a large area underneath it.
 The higher up it happens, the more the radiation can extend beyond the curve of the horizon.
 The effects, while not radioactive per se, are even more lethal.

 The electromagnetic pulse contains enough energy to destroy anything and everything electronic.
 Think of it like a powerful lightening bolt.
 And when I say destroyed, I mean burned out and not repairable.
 But even if your cellphone, radio or computer was still somehow working, there would be no electrical power in the grid -- for a long time.
 All of the transformers would have to be replaced and new wiring installed.
 And, of course, the generators themselves would need to be rebuilt.
 Our cars, trucks and entire infrastructure would be gone -- in an instant.

 An electromagnetic pulse (EMP) weapon is far more dangerous and potentially more lethal than a nuclear bomb.
 We known that the Russians have EMP weapons because of their published (an sometimes not) research and experiments with the technology.
 And now, of course, we can include China.
 But really, any nuclear capable nation with an atmospheric delivery system can do this.